Hilbert-HN/HN_ML_From_Scratch/README.md

 <details>
   <summary>Loss</summary>
   This measures how accurate the model is during training.
-You want to minimize this function to "steer" the model in the right direction.
+You want to minimize this function to "steer" the model in the right direction.<br />
   Tensorflow.keras.loss Documenation - https://www.tensorflow.org/api_docs/python/tf/keras/losses
   <br /><br />
   There are 2 common ways for calling the loss functions with model.compile ( ) API